ErlingSigurdson/ErlingClock1/README.md

 ## Dependencies

-See the sketch file includes, see the links below.
+See the sketch file include directives, see the links below.

 ## Links